-Family owned and operated since 1938, H. Brown is the most trusted provider of in the gulf coast region.
+Family owned and operated since 1938, H. Brown is the most trusted provider of crane rental and cranes for hire in the gulf coast region.
 Our fleet, which includes cranes that can lift up to 450 tons, serves the power, petrochemical, utility and refinery industries in Louisiana and beyond.

 Sometimes, however, cranes can’t be counted on to safely move, load, offload and trans-load your valuable and sensitive equipment to engineered specifications.
 For situations where cranes are not practical, hydraulic jacking systems can do the trick.
 These lifting systems can handle weights of one million pounds or more.
 They allow us to move extremely heavy equipment in tight areas that are hard to get to.

 Before hiring a jack-and-slide rigger, take some time to learn about the process and best practices.
 Armed with a bit of knowledge, you can make the decision that makes the most sense for your business.

 Turnarounds: The Importance of Getting Them Right

 Many of H. Brown’s rigging clients are chemical or petrochemical facilities or power plants.
 We specialize in these fields because they play a huge role in Louisiana.
 Maintenance of the equipment in these environments is an ongoing requirement for safety and OSHA and environmental compliance.
 When we’re dealing with a piece of equipment that weighs 500 tons, doing the work takes some planning.